 Acquired by consuming infected beef resulting in a bovine disease similar to human CJD called bovine spongiform encephalopathy (BSE) or “mad cow” disease.
 The majority of cases have occurred in the United Kingdom and France.

 Normal cellular prion protein (PrP) is found on the membranes of cells throughout the body even in healthy people and animals.
-It has complex functions which are yet to be fully discovered.
-CJD is caused by the transformation of the normal cellular prion protein PrP (C stands for the normal cellular form) into abnormal, structurally changed, a disease-causing form called the prion PrP (Sc stands for scrapie, the prion disease of sheep and goats) which then self-propagates and accumulates throughout the brain.
-The infectious isoform of prion protein (PrP), known as PrP triggers the normal PrP proteins to convert into the infectious isoform (PrP) by inducing a structural change in native prion proteins, which accounts for its infective capacity.
-It is believed that both, the transformation of prion proteins into prions and accumulation of prions lead to neurodegeneration.
+It has complex functions that are yet to be fully discovered.
+CJD is caused by the transformation of the normal cellular prion protein PrP into an abnormal, structurally changed, disease-causing form called the prion PrP scrapie, (the prion disease of sheep and goats) which then self-propagates and accumulates throughout the brain.
+The infectious isoform known as PrP scarpie triggers the normal PrP proteins to convert into the infectious isoform (PrP) scarpie by inducing a structural change in native prion proteins, which accounts for its infective capacity.
+It is believed that both, the transformation of prion proteins into prions and the accumulation of prions lead to neurodegeneration.

-Recommended initial screening tests for evaluation of a rapidly progressive dementia are complete blood count (CBC), basic metabolic panel including magnesium level, liver function tests, rapid plasma reagin, erythrocyte sedimentation rate, antinuclear antibody, C-reactive protein, thyroid function tests, vitamin B-12, HIV, Lyme disease, autoimmune antibodies, urinalysis, cerebrospinal (CSF) studies including glucose, oligoclonal bands, cell count and differential, oligoclonal bands, VDRL, MRI brain (including FLAIR and DWI) with and without contrast, EEG.
+Recommended initial screening tests for evaluation of a rapidly progressive dementia are complete blood count (CBC), basic metabolic panel including magnesium level, liver function tests, rapid plasma reagin, erythrocyte sedimentation rate, antinuclear antibody, C-reactive protein, thyroid function tests, vitamin B-12, HIV, Lyme disease titer, autoimmune antibodies, urinalysis, cerebrospinal (CSF) studies including glucose, oligoclonal bands, cell count and differential, VDRL, MRI brain (including FLAIR and DWI) with and without contrast, and EEG.
 With summation of clinical presentation and supportive diagnostic studies, Creutzfeldt-Jakob disease can be diagnosed.

 In 1998, the WHO published diagnostic criteria for CJD with the diagnosis relying on clinical examination, EEG and CSF findings.
 However, due to advances in medicine with newer testing like MRI, genetic testing, and other modern laboratory tests, the diagnostic criteria perhaps need to be updated.